Why Nigerian Youths Must Take Pension Planning Seriously

 There is an observation that has been pretty concerning lately regarding a personal finance subject for the younger generation, especially Millennials, Gen Zs and younger.
 And it is the subject of "Pension".
 It appears that a huge part of the younger generation in Nigeria who are of working age are not on any form of pension plan, and these include both the employed, underemployed and unemployed.
 If you take a sample of size of Nigerian youths today and ask them if they are on a pension plan, most likely more than 70% would confirm in the negative.
 This should be concerning for a country like Nigeria with more than 38% of her population between the ages of 20 and 49, and even a higher percentage of her population younger than 20 years.

-But in the end one thing is constant: Time keeps on moving.
-And whether we acknowledge it or not, we all must get old some day, at least barring unforeseen demise.
+And yet, in the end, one thing is constant: Time keeps on moving.
+Whether we acknowledge it or not, we all must get old some day, at least barring unforeseen demise.
 It is not a matter of if, but when.
 Imagine that you are 65 or 70 years old today, would you still be able to do your current job?
 Would you have the strength of mind and body to carry on the rigorous level of work that you do today?
 What if you have not attained the level of financial freedom that you planned or desired or wished for?
 How would you take care of yourself and your family at that age and beyond?
-So it is important to plan for that time when one would be retired, with strength diminishing with each passing year, rather than have that time meet you off guard or unprepared.

 What is the way forward?

-For employees, if you are not sure about your Pension plan status you might want to check with your employer to know if it is part of your contract to have statutory monthly pension contributions made partly from your salary and from your employer's end.
-Just like tax, it is deductible at source before your salary gets to you.
+For employees, if you are not sure about your Pension plan status, you might want to check with your employer to know if it is part of your contract to have statutory monthly pension contributions made partly from your salary and from your employer's end.
+Just like tax, it is deducted at source before your salary gets to you.
 But for Micro, Small and Medium enterprises, a good number of employees under such employ might not have such benefits.
-If you check with your employer and it is not been done, then you might need to consider setting up one yourself wherein you make voluntary monthly contributions no matter how small.
-Search for Pension Fund Administrators (PFA) online and contact any good one of your choice to commence this process.
-It is easy.
-Once you are registered, you can start contributing an amount monthly, and consider increasing it as time goes on or as your pay gets higher.
-Do not withdraw from it for any reason.
-Remember, as we have said in our previous articles, if there is one thing that is very helpful in your personal finance journey, it would be systems.
-Setting up systems for any identified aspect would help you, as humans are creatures of habit.
+If you check with your employer and it is not being done, then you might need to consider setting one up yourself, wherein you make voluntary monthly contributions no matter how small.

 DISCLAIMER: All contents on this website are for informational purposes only and should not be taken as any form of investment advice.
 Do your own research and contact your financial advisor before making any investment decision.
 All contents may not be reproduced, distributed, or used without prior written permission.